 Financial Independence from Your Net Worth

 Accumulate a big enough nest egg in which you can withdraw money to pay for your living expenses for the rest of your life.
-Ideally, the nest egg comprises of appreciating assets that can be withdrawn or easily sold for cash.
+Ideally, the nest egg includes appreciating assets that can be withdrawn or easily sold for cash.
 Although you can include your primary home, cars, jewelry, or anything of value in calculating your net worth, it’s more ideal to only use retirement accounts, investable assets (stocks, ETFs, etc), vacation, and rental properties, stakes in business ventures.

 Get to know your financial independence number.